ROI on Tighter Budgets: Why Market Research Needs Intelligence-Led Execution

 Let’s be clear:

-The real ROI is not in analyzing open-ended data faster.
+The real source of ROI is not speed in analyzing open-ended data.

 This is where most research workflows still break.

-And this is where intelligence-led systems outperform traditional approaches.
+And this is where intelligence-led systems fundamentally outperform traditional approaches.

 The Shift: From AI-Led to Intelligence-Led Research